killbill/killbill-plugin-framework-ruby/README.md

 1. notifications plugins, which listen to external bus events and can react to it
 2. payment plugins, which are used to issue payments against a payment gateway

+Both types of plugin can interact with Killbill directly via killbill-library APIs and expose HTTP endpoints.

 How to write a Notification plugin
 ----------------------------------